post-brigade/osu_mania_practice_map_generator/README.md

 Currently only generates dense 7 key chordstream; need to start with 7 key map.

-Generates sample of patterning in console.
+Generates sample of map in console.

 Patterning is currently based on 4/4 meter; odd meters will have accents in weird spots.